Posted on Leave a comment

 Developing the Pattern

-I started with my trusty Tabula Rasa Knit Tee pattern, adjusted to fit me, and the Boat Neck variation from Wide Neckline Variations.
+I started with my trusty Tabula Rasa Knit Tee pattern, adjusted to fit me, and the boat neck variation from Wide Neckline Variations.
 The boat neck templates seemed a logical choice to build on as their wide shallow neckline could accommodate the funnel neck.
-I also looked to my Funnel Neck templates from Rain or Shine Variations for the Tabula Rasa Jacket for guidance.
+I also looked to my funnel neck templates from Rain or Shine Variations for the Tabula Rasa Jacket for guidance.
 I knew that I wanted this knit funnel neck to reach a bit higher on my neck for cozy warmth and that it would need to have a wider opening to pull it over the head, but the rest was guess work.
-In the photos below, see the comparison of the two variation templates I was working from and the back pattern I crafted for this Funnel Neck Tee.
+In the photos below, see the comparison of the two variation templates I was working from and the back pattern I crafted for this funnel neck tee.
 After establishinhg the shape of the back neck, I moved on to adapt the front boat neck template, matching it to the back funnel neck at the shoulder and neckline seams.

 I also decided to feature a softer, looser sleeve gathered at the wrist with elastic.
 Widening the sleeve is an easy pattern adjustment that’s come up in many blog posts.
-Here you can see the difference between the basic knit tee & tunic sleeve and the sleeve pattern I used for this top.
+Here you can see the difference between the basic knit tee and tunic sleeve and the sleeve pattern I used for this top.
 The wrist was finished simply by turning under 3/4″ to form a casing, stitiching it down, and running elastic through the casing.

 Constructing the Sweater Knit Top